Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Introduction

 We say Theorem \ref{Thm:biScattering} is a \textquotedblleft bi-scattering\textquotedblright\ result not because, as stated in (i), both ( \ref{NLS:opening cubic}) and (\ref{NLS:Hartree}) scatter, which is in fact known, but because the conclusion in (ii) that the interaction potential $ V_{N}\rightarrow \delta $ as $N\rightarrow \infty $ for two corresponding Hamiltonian evolution is called a $2$-body scattering process in the context of quantum many-body dynamics.
 Moreover, estimate (\ref{nls difference:almost optimal}) holds globally and thus carries some $ t\rightarrow \infty $ information.
 That is, one scattering is the usual $ t\rightarrow \infty $ scattering while another scattering is the $ N\rightarrow \infty $ scattering, and they happen simultaneously as in (\ref {nls difference:almost optimal}).

-On the one hand, we prove Theorem \ref{Thm:biScattering} like in a Fock space paper.
+On the one hand, we prove Theorem \ref{Thm:biScattering} which is usually an ingredient in a Fock space approach paper.
 On the other hand, our proof does not have a compactness or uniqueness argument as in the standard hierarchy approach.
-One could, in fact, view the main proof of this paper as integrating the idea from Fock space approach that, using (\ref{NLS:Hartree}) as an intermediate dynamic, into the hierarchy method in the Klainerman-Machedon theory format.
+One could, in fact, view the main proof of this paper as integrating the idea from Fock space approach that, using (\ref{NLS:Hartree} ) as an intermediate dynamic, into the hierarchy method in the Klainerman-Machedon theory format.
 The fact that we close the regularity gap and prove the (almost) optimal rates with such a simple combination is exactly the main novelty of this paper.
 Let us now give a brief review of the two approaches.

 Limit (\ref{limit:mean field limit}) was first established in the work of Erd \"{o}s, Schlein, and Yau \cite{E-S-Y2,E-S-Y5,E-S-Y3} for the $\mathbb{R}^{3}$ defocusing cubic case around 2005.\footnote{ See also \cite{AGT} for the 1D defocusing cubic case around the same time.} They first proved (\ref{H1 condition:Energy}) implies (\ref{H1 condition:H1} ) as a preparation.
 They then proved that $\left\{ \Gamma _{N}(t)\right\} $ is a compact sequence with respect to a suitable weak* topology on trace class operators using the fact $\Gamma _{N}(t)$ satisfies the Bogoliubov--Born--Green--Kirkwood--Yvon (BBGKY) hierarchy